-Daumante Stirbyte (Dauma) was born and raised in Lithuania but moved to Ireland in 2007.
-She graduated from the National College of Art and Design, Dublin in 2016 with BDes(Hons) in Craft Design, specializing in ceramics.
+She moved to Ireland in 2007 and graduated from the National College of Art and Design, Dublin in 2016 with a BDes(Hons) in Craft Design, specializing in ceramics.

-"My work serves as a form of escapism to me, I’m not interested in replicating or portraying things that already exist.
-Ceramics gives me the freedom to create a universe of my own.
-A world full of strange things that perhaps don’t fit in anywhere else.
+At the heart of my work lies escapism - clay gives me the freedom to create a universe of my own, a world full of strange things that perhaps don’t fit in anywhere else.